at-cg/MMC/README.md

 MMC
 =
-MMC is an open-source program for parallel disk-based counting of (w,k)-minimizers and (k,δ) from (possibly gzipped) FASTQ/FASTA files.
+MMC is an open-source program for parallel disk-based counting of (w,k)-minimizers and (k,δ)-minimizers from (possibly gzipped) FASTQ/FASTA files.
 Given parameters k, and w (default w = k) or δ (default δ = 0.2),  MMC samples minimizers and computes their frequency in a fast and memory efficient manner.
 Many applications (such as GWAS, de novo genome size estimation, etc.) that require counts of all k-mers in a given sequencing dataset, can be performed using a fraction of time and memory by using only the minimizer statistics.
 MMC has been built on top of [KMC3](https://github.com/refresh-bio/KMC).

 Installation